Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Modified inexact proximal DC algorithms

+Thanks to the convexity of $\varphi$, using the proof technique of \cite[Corollary 2.6 (c)]{ClarkeLSW}, we can easily show that (a) holds.
+The proof for the case where (\ref{(8)}) holds is similar and thus omitted. \end{proof}

-Before we introduce our algorithms and conduct the convergence analyses, we first brief some solution quality characterizations for problem (DC). \begin{definition} Let $\bar z$ be a feasible solution of problem (DC).
-We say that $\bar z$ is an KKT point of problem (DC) if there exists a multiplier $\lambda\geq 0$ such that
+Next, we first brief some solution quality characterizations for problem (DC). \begin{definition} Let $\bar z$ be a feasible solution of problem (DC).
+We say that $\bar z$ is a stationary/KKT point of problem (DC) if there exists a multiplier $\lambda\geq 0$ such that

 \end{definition}

 \begin{definition} Let $\bar z$ be a feasible point of problem (DC).
 We say that the nonzero abnormal multiplier constraint qualification (NNAMCQ) holds at $\bar z$ for problem (DC) if either $f_1(\bar z) <0$ or $f_1(\bar z)= 0$ but